Content reviewed by clinical research staff

 GHRP-6 - Dosing in Published Research

-Reported Routes: Subcutaneous injection, Intravenous
+Reported routes: Subcutaneous injection, Intravenous

 Clinical studies used 1-2 mcg/kg IV or SC.
 Research protocols typically dose 100 mcg SC 2-3 times daily.